Techno-coder/lucent/specification.md

 ```
 let identifier: [type;] = array[start:end]
 ```
 Slices are constructed from slicing an array.
-They can also be created from an address and size:
+They can also be created from a base address and size in elements:
 ```
 let identifier = [type;] address, size
 ```